borgfriend/gatsby-remark-embed-video/readme.md

-# gatsby-remark-embed-video
+# gatsby-remark-embed-video-ext

-Embed a Youtube Video in your Markdown
+Embed a Youtube Video in your Markdown with additional options

 Inspired by [gatsby-remark-embed-youtube](https://github.com/ntwcklng/gatsby-remark-embed-youtube)